GCU-GenCyber/GenCyber-Camp-24/Linux/Linux Lesson - Kimmy/readme.md

 The file type will appear as a **-** , **d**, or **i** : file, directory, or link

 As seen in the picture, R W X means read, write, and execute.Those are the 3 permissions on Linux.
 Now, take a look at the hello file that we created.
 What does it say for the permissions?
-	-rw-r--r--
+	- rw-r--r--
 	- **-** means it is a file

 The first rw- means the user can read and write or modify it, no execute
-			R-- means the group can only read it
+	- r-- means the group can only read it
-			R-- means others can only read it
+	- r-- means others can only read it
-			The next two words are the owner and group
+	- The next two words are the owner and group

 # Beginners: Lesson 3
 - Changing file permissions